-English Proficiency Requirements English Language Proficiency Test approved by the CAA - Internet Based Test (IBT) TOEFL 61 out of 120 (TOEFL PbT is not accepted) - International English Language Testing System (IELTS-Academic) 5.0 - EmSAT 1100 - 1225 Internet Based Test (IBT) TOEFL 79 out of 120.
-TOEFL (PBT) will not be accepted.
-International English Language Testing System (IELTS-Academic) 6.0 The Emirates Standardized Test (EmSAT) with a test score range of 1400-1525 Exceptions are: A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language.
-An applicant with an undergraduate qualification from an English-medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to her undergraduate Program.
-To be eligible for this exemption you must have completed your studies no more than two years prior to the start of the postgraduate degree program for which you are Entry eligibility Passing interview applying.
-Passing interview
+English Proficiency English Language Proficiency Test approved by the CAA • EmSAT: 1400 - 1525 Requirements -500 in TOEFL ITP (CBT 173 - iBT 61) TOEFL: 550 (213 CBT, 79-80 iBT) -International English Language Testing System (IELTS- IELTS (Academic) : 6.0 Academic) 5.0 -1100 in Emirates Standardized Language Test (EmSAT) Note: TOEFL PbT is not accepted Exceptions are: 1.
+A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language; 2.
+An applicant with an undergraduate qualification from an English-medium institution who can provide evidence of acquiring a minimum TOEFL , , score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to her undergraduate Program.
+To be eligible for this exemption you must have completed your studies no more than two years prior to the start of the postgraduate degree program for which you are applying.
+Entry oligibility Paccing intension Passing interview Entry eligibility Passing interview Passing interview